-1. Use Level 1 timeline products, which give flux densities (in Jy/beam) of for point sources with a $\nu S{\nu} = {\rm const}$ spectrum.
+- 1. Use Level 1 timeline products, which give flux densities (in Jy/beam) for point sources with a $\nu S{\nu} = {\rm const}$ spectrum. - 2.
+Use timeline source fitting algorithms and obtain the source flux density. - 3.
+Colour-correct the flux density for the true source spectrum using the point source colour correction parameters in Table 5.7 (or Table 5.8 for a grey body).